kavinsound/multi_airfoil_pinn_surrogate/README.md

 ## 📖 Abstract

-This repository serves as the foundational pipeline for my undergraduate research project focused on accelerating Computational Fluid Dynamics (CFD) simulations using Geometric Deep Learning.
-The goal is to generate a high-fidelity dataset of 2D turbulent flows over multi-airfoil configurations and develop a Physics-Informed Neural Operator to act as a digital twin for aerodynamic analysis.
-The entire pipeline is fully automated and designed for high-performance computing environments.
+This work presents a comprehensive pipeline for the generation of high-fidelity CFD datasets and the development of neural surrogate models for aerodynamic applications.
+A fully automated framework is implemented to produce 2D turbulent flow simulations over multi-airfoil configurations, with the resulting dataset serving as the foundation for training a Physics-Informed Neural Operator.
+The pipeline is designed for scalable execution on high-performance computing clusters and aims to establish a digital twin capable of rapid aerodynamic prediction.

 ---